-Dependence of tropical cyclone intensification rate on sea surface temperature
+Dependence of tropical cyclone intensification rate on sea-surface temperature

-Nina Črnivec^a, Roger K. Smith^a^{}, and Gerard Kilroy^a
+Nina Črnivec, Roger K. Smith and Gerard Kilroy

-^a Meteorological Institute, Ludwig Maximilians University of Munich, Munich, Germany Correspondence to: Prof. Roger K. Smith, Meteorological Institute, Ludwig Maximilians University of Munich, Theresienstr.
+Meteorological Institute, Ludwig Maximilians University of Munich, Germany

+Correspondence to: R. K. Smith, Meteorological Institute, Ludwig Maximilians University of Munich, Theresienstr.
 37, 80333 Munich, Germany.
 E-mail: roger.smith@lmu.de

-The dependence of tropical cyclone intensification rate on the sea surface temperature (SST) is examined in the prototype problem for tropical cyclone intensification on an f-plane using a three-dimensional, non-hydrostatic numerical model.
-The effects of changing the SST are compared with those of changing the latitude examined in a recent paper.
-It is found that, the dependence of intensification rate on latitude is largest when the SST is marginal for tropical cyclone intensification (26°C) and reduces in significance as the SST is increased.
-Further, at a given latitude, intensification begins earlier and the rate of intensification increases with increasing SST on account of a significant increase of surface moisture fluxes from the warmer ocean.
-These higher fluxes result in higher values of near-surface moisture and equivalent potential temperature leading to a larger radial gradient of diabatic heating rate in the low to middle troposphere above the boundary layer.
-This larger radial gradient leads to a stronger overturning circulation, which in turn leads to a stronger radial import of absolute angular momentum surfaces and therefore more rapid spin up.
-These arguments invoke the classical axisymmetric spin up mechanism.
-Nonaxisymmetric issues are touched upon briefly.
-Copyright © 2015 Royal Meteorological Society
+The dependence of tropical cyclone intensification rate on the sea-surface temperature (SST) is examined in the prototype problem for tropical cyclone intensification on an f-plane using a three-dimensional, non-hydrostatic numerical model.
+The effects of changing the SST are compared with those of changing the latitude examined in a recent article.
+It is found that the dependence of intensification rate on latitude is largest when the SST is marginal for tropical cyclone intensification (26 °C) and reduces in significance as the SST is increased.
+Further, at a given latitude, intensification begins earlier and the rate of intensification increases with increasing SST, on account of a significant increase of surface moisture fluxes from the warmer ocean.
+These higher fluxes result in higher values of near-surface moisture and equivalent potential temperature, leading to a larger radial gradient of diabatic heating rate in the low to middle troposphere above the boundary layer.
+This larger radial gradient leads to a stronger overturning circulation, which in turn leads to a stronger radial import of absolute angular momentum surfaces and therefore more rapid spin-up.
+These arguments invoke the classical axisymmetric spin-up mechanism.
+Non-axisymmetric issues are touched upon briefly.

-Key Words: Tropical cyclones, hurricanes, typhoons, intensity, rapid intensification, sea surface temperature.
+Key Words: tropical cyclones; hurricanes; typhoons; intensity; rapid intensification; sea-surface temperature